Theoretical estimate of the half-life for the radioactive $^{134}$Cs and $^{135}$Cs in astrophysical scenarios: Abstract

 \section{Abstract}

 We analyze the $^{134}_{55}$Cs$\rightarrow^{134}_{56}$Ba and $^{135}_{55}$Cs$\rightarrow^{135}_{56}$Ba $\beta^-$ decays, which are crucial production channels for Ba isotopes in Asymptotic Giant Branch (AGB) stars.
-We reckon, from relativistic quantum mechanis, the effects of multichannel scattering onto weak decays, including nuclear and electronic excited states populated above $\simeq$ 10 keV, for both parent and daughter nuclei.
-We find a significant increase (by more than a factor 3 for $^{134}$Cs) of the half-lives with respect to previous recommendations \cite{TAKAHASHI1983578, TAKAHASHI1987375}, and we discuss our method in view of these last calculations based on general systematics.
-The major impact on half-lives comes from nuclear excited state decays, while including electronic temperatures yields a $\approx$ 20\% increase, at energies typical of low- and intermediate-mass AGB stars ($M \lesssim 8 M_{\odot}$).
-Our predictions strongly modify branching ratios along the $s$-process path, and allow nucleosynthesis models to account well for the isotopic admixtures of Ba in presolar SiC grains.
+We reckon, from relativistic quantum mechanis, the effects of multichannel scattering onto weak decays, including nuclear and electronic excited states (ES) populated above $\simeq$ 10 keV, for both parent and daughter nuclei.
+We find increases in the half-lives for $T>10^8$ K (by more than a factor 3 for $^{134}$Cs) as compared to previous works based on systematics.
+We also discuss our method in view of these previous calculations.
+An important impact on half-lives comes from nuclear ES decays, while including electronic temperatures yields further increases of about 20\% at energies 10-30 keV, typical of AGB stars of moderate mass ($M \lesssim 8~M_{\odot}$).
+Despite properly considering these effects, the new rates remain sensitively lower than the TY values, implying longer half-lives at least above 8-9 keV.
+Our rate predictions are in substantial accord with recent results based on the shell model, and strongly modify branching ratios along the $s$-process path previously adopted.
+With our new rate, nucleosynthesis models well account for the isotopic admixtures of Ba in presolar SiC grains and in the Sun.